George Santos admits ‘I’ve obviously f***ed up’ in secretly recorded tapes

 In it, Mr Santos makes some of the most self-aware comments about the scope of his deceptions that he has made in any setting so far.

-“I’ve obviously fucked up and lied to him, like I lied to everyone else,” Mr Santos says in the clip, while referring to his chief of staff Charley Lovett.
+“I’ve obviously f***ed up and lied to him, like I lied to everyone else,” Mr Santos says in the clip, while referring to his chief of staff Charley Lovett.

 Of Mr Lovett, he added: “I trust his judgment more than my own judgment.”